Gerry Chalk: Cricket career

 Chalk won his cricket Blue in 1931 as a freshman at Oxford, making his first-class cricket debut for the university against Kent in May.
-He played in 46 first-class matches for the university, captaining the side in 1934.
-He scored a century in the 1934 University Match, an innings which Wisden described as "brilliant", and made six centuries for the university side.
+He played in 46 first-class matches for the university, captaining the team in 1934.
+He scored a century in the 1934 University Match, an innings which Wisden described as "brilliant", and made six centuries for the university team.

 Having first played for Kent's Second XI in the Minor Counties Championship in 1928, Chalk made his first-class debut of the county in July 1933 against Middlesex at the Bat and Ball Ground in Gravesend.
-Working as a teacher at Malvern College from 1934 to 1938, he played for the county on a fairly regular basis during the summer holidays each season until 1938 when he was appointed captain of the side.
+Working as a teacher at Malvern College from 1934 to 1938, he played for the county on a fairly regular basis during the summer holidays each season until 1938 when he was appointed captain of the team.
 He played throughout the next two seasons, making a total of 101 appearances for the county.

 Chalk made 1,000 runs both seasons he was captain of Kent and was described as "skilful" in defence, with the ability to score effectively and field well.
 He scored five centuries for Kent, with his highest score of 198 being made at Tonbridge against Sussex in 1939.
 He was considered an "excellent captain in the field" who was effective at managing his bowling attack and who was aggressive in pursuing victories.
 In 1939 he promoted fast scoring bowler Alan Watt to bat alongside Arthur Fagg in Kent's second innings at Colchester.
 Fagg scored a double century in both innings of the match, the only time this has been achieved in first-class cricket.
 He scored a century in the penultimate match of Kent's 1939 season in August against Yorkshire at Dover, carrying his bat through Kent's first innings against Hedley Verity's bowling, and played his final first-class match against Lancashire later the same month.

 As well as playing for Oxford and Kent, Chalk played in two Gentlemen v Players matches and played four times for Marylebone Cricket Club (MCC).
-He appeared for an England XI against the touring Indians in 1936 and for the Gentlemen of England in against Don Bradman's Australian side in 1938.
-Chalk's extended family of cricket-playing relatives included his uncle Harold Prest who played for Kent either side of World War I. He married Rosemary Foster, the daughter of Geoffrey Foster who had played for both Kent and Worcestershire.
+He appeared for an England XI against the touring Indians in 1936 and for the Gentlemen of England in against Don Bradman's Australian team in 1938.
+Chalk's extended family of cricket-playing relatives included his uncle Harold Prest who played for Kent either team of World War I. He married Rosemary Foster, the daughter of Geoffrey Foster who had played for both Kent and Worcestershire.
 His brother-in-law Peter Foster played under Chalk's captaincy at Kent in 1939.

 As well as playing cricket, Chalk was a hockey player.
-He played for Oxford University and the Surrey county side, winning a hockey Blue.
+He played for Oxford University and the Surrey county team, winning a hockey Blue.